adrajput07/expense-tracker/README.md

 1. Go to `github.com` → Settings → Developer Settings → Personal Access Tokens → Tokens (classic)
 2. Generate a new token — name it `expense-tracker`, tick only the **gist** scope
-3. ⚠️ **Set an expiration of 30 or 90 days** — avoid "No expiration" to limit risk if the token leaks
+3. ⚠️ **Set an expiration of 30–90 days** — never use "No expiration"
-4. Copy the `ghp_...` token
+4. Copy the `ghp_...` token and keep it somewhere safe
-5. Open the app URL → click **⚙ Sync Settings** → paste the token + choose a passphrase (min 8 chars) → Save
+5. Open the app → click **⚙ Sync Settings** → paste the token → Save
 6. Click **☁ Push to GitHub** — Gist is created automatically, Gist ID auto-saves
-7. On any other device: same URL → **⚙ Sync Settings** → paste same PAT + same passphrase + Gist ID → Pull
+7. On any other device: same URL → **⚙ Sync Settings** → paste same PAT + Gist ID → Pull

-**On each page load:** if you've previously saved encrypted settings, a small unlock banner appears at the top — enter your passphrase to activate sync.
-The rest of the app works fully offline while the banner is present.
+> The PAT is kept in `sessionStorage` and cleared when you close the tab.
+You'll need to re-enter it each session.
+This is intentional — it means the token is never persistently exposed in browser storage.

 ---

-## Migrating from v1

-If you used v1 (plain PAT in `localStorage`), the app automatically clears the old raw token on first load.
-You'll see a message prompting you to re-enter your PAT in **⚙ Sync Settings** with a passphrase.
-Your transaction data is unaffected.
+## Daily Usage

+- Open the app on any device — it auto-pulls latest data on load (if PAT is set for the session)
+- Add transactions normally — auto-syncs to Gist 3 seconds after each change
+- No manual action needed after daily setup

 ---

-## Daily Usage

-- Open the app on any device — enter your passphrase when prompted, then it auto-pulls the latest data
-- Add transactions normally — auto-syncs to Gist after 3 seconds
-- No manual action needed after first setup
+## Import / Export

+**Export:** Clicking **⬇ Export JSON** downloads a JSON file of all transactions to your device.

+**Import:** Clicking **⬆ Import JSON** opens a file picker.
+After selecting a file, v3 will:
+1. Validate every record in the file (invalid rows are skipped and counted)
+2. Show a preview of the first 10 transactions
+3. **Automatically download a backup** of your current data before replacing
+4. Only replace data after you confirm in the modal

+---

+## Migrating from v1 / v2

+Your transaction data stored in `localStorage` under the key `expense_tracker_v1` is **not automatically migrated**.
+To keep your data:

+1. Open your existing v1/v2 app
+2. Click **⬇ Export JSON** to download a backup
+3. Open the v3 app
+4. Click **⬆ Import JSON** and select the backup file
+5. Confirm in the preview modal

+v3 stores data under the key `expense_tracker_v3_data` and the Gist ID under `expense_tracker_v3_gist_id`, so v1/v2 and v3 can coexist in the same browser without interfering.

 ---